skrey/yellow-extensions/source/publish/README.md

 ## How to update the standard installation

 The [standard installation](https://github.com/datenstrom/yellow) is a collection of the most important extensions.
 You can update the standard installation at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command).
-Usually the maintainers take care of it, but the same tools are available to everyone.
+Usually a maintainer takes care of it, but the same tools are available to everyone.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php publish yellow-extensions` and `php yellow.php publish yellow`.
 This will update all necessary files.
 Upload your changes to GitHub and create a pull request for `datenstrom/yellow-extensions` and `datenstrom/yellow`.

 If you want to mention developers/designers/translators, add [co-authors](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors) to the commit message.